marcwitasee/mpcs-53014-final-project/README.md

 recalculated from the master dataset about once a day.
 This could be accomplished by re-running the HQL query files that I use to compute the batch views.
-I was considering putting my master datasets in HBase and appending new rows to them through my speed layer, but it seems like a bad idea to place so much data in HBase, which shoud only store batch views.
+I was considering putting my master datasets in HBase and appending new rows to them through my speed layer, but it seemed like a bad idea to place so much data in HBase, which shoud only store batch views.

 ## Section III: Creating the Speed Layer for the Application

-For the speed layer for my application, I wrote four programs: two java programs for writing data to my kafka topics and two scala programs for reading data from the kafka topics and incrementing my batch view tables in HBase.
-For both 311 and crime data, I pull new data from the API endpoints exposed by the Chicago open data portal for each data source in my java programs.
+For the speed layer for my application, I wrote four programs: two java programs for writing data to my kafka topics and two scala programs for reading data from the kafka topics and updating my batch view tables in HBase.
+For both 311 and crime data, I pull new data from the API endpoints exposed by the Chicago open data portal.

-The 311 call data is updated frequently throughout the day (about once every two hours), so it makes sense to pull this data from the API multiple times per day.
+The 311 call data is updated multiple times throughout the day (about once every two hours), so it makes sense to pull this data from the API more frequently.
 However, the crime data is only updated daily.
 Thus, it makes more sense to pull in new data for the crime dataset once a day.
 I set my program to pull data more frequently simply for the sake of demoing that my programs for streaming crime data could hypothetically handle more frequent updates to the dataset.